Dynatrace/dynatrace-configuration-as-code/README.md

 "metricId": "ext:{{.metricPrefix}}.metric_NumberOfDistributionInProgressRequests"
 ```

+### Custom Extensions

+Monaco is able to deploy custom extensions and handles the zipping of extensions, as such the JSON file that defines an extension can just be checked in.
+An example of a custom extension can be found [here](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/tree/main/cmd/monaco/test-resources/integration-all-configs/project/extension).

 ### Delete Configuration

 Configuration which is not needed anymore can also be deleted in automated fashion.
 This tool is looking for `delete.yaml` file located in projects root
 folder and deletes all configurations defined in this file after finishing deployment. `delete.yaml` file structure should be defined as following, where
 beside from API you also have to specify then `name` (not id) of configuration to be deleted: